Table of Contents

 Denser particles separate quickly from the fluid per Stoke's law.
 Therefore, a particular centrifuge can process a higher capacity for a fluid with denser particles than the same fluid with lighter particles.

 For example, consider water with sand particles and water with organic particles.
-The disc stack centrifuge capacity on the water with sand will be higher than the centrifuge capacity on the water with lighter, organic particles.
+The disc stack centrifuge capacity on water with sand will be higher than the centrifuge capacity on the water with lighter, organic particles.

 The process flow rate (capacity) is inversely proportional to the fluid separation efficiency.
 In other words, the lesser the flow rate, the better the separation.